The Wide Screen Revolution (1952 - 1970): Roll The End Credits?

 "Oklahoma!" did not prove to be as big a success as anticipated

-outside the sophisticated big cities, but his own personal production of "Around the
+outside the sophisticated big cities, but his own personal production of

-World in 80 Days" would succeed in ushering in a period that had as
+Days" would succeed in ushering in a period that had as

 significant an effect on those who grew up during it as a visit to the picture palaces of the Twenties had on those who grew up during those years.
 For many kids of the Fifties and early Sixties, a trip to the remaining picture palaces for the presentation of the latest roadshow release became an annual event and strongly influenced many of those who later became filmmakers.